 A Blue Jay’s language is diverse, known for its “’whisper song,’ a soft, quiet conglomeration of clicks, chucks, whirrs, whines, liquid notes, and elements of other calls.”
 The jeer is what I hear.
 The jeer is a stab.
 My kid brain didn’t know about the conviviality of Blue Jays.
 Are they rubbing their family bliss in my face?
 This is a silly thought.
 No, they are the rich family down the street who bullies with their fluoride smiles.
 Their tufted hair, matching outfits, and perfect hygiene.

 Perhaps if I hadn’t been a latch-key kid, the Blue Jay would sound like family.
-Maybe if the house hadn’t been designed by a Fay Jones architecture student, I would have been insulated from Mother Nature.
+Maybe if the house hadn’t been designed by a mid-century modern architect, I would have been insulated from Mother Nature.
 Instead, rock, wood, and twelve-foot panes are the skin I grew up inside.
 I spent hours tree gazing from my bedroom window.

 “There was a more traditional house up the street,” my father said, “but your mom wanted this one.”